vilhok/aoc-lib/README.md

 ### Input parser examples

-`InputParser` contains the input as a `List<String>` and has several methods to get that in a suitable format, such as spliting the lines by a `Delimiter` or by a custom (regex) and converting each value to any format.
+`InputParser` contains the input as a `List<String>` and has several methods to get that in a suitable format, such as spliting the lines by a `Delimiter` or by a custom string (regex) and converting each value to any format.

 Some examples: